parroty/excoveralls/README.md

 ```

 ## Note
-Master branch is updated for elixir/master, and it may not work in older versions.
+Master branch is catching up elixir/master, and it may not work with older versions.
 If you're using elixir v0.1.3 or earlier, please use v0.1.5 as deps.

 ```elixir
 defp deps do
   [{:excoveralls, github: "parroty/excoveralls", tag: "v0.1.5"}]